Walter Swinburn: Legendary jockey dead at 55

 - Tributes paid by jockeys past and present

-(CNN)Tributes have been paid to the renowned renowned English jockey and horse trainer Walter Swinburn who died Monday at the age of 55.
+(CNN)Tributes have been paid to the renowned English jockey and horse trainer Walter Swinburn, who died Monday at the age of 55.

-Swinburn won the Derby, Britain's richest horse race, three times over the course of his career, including on the legendary Shergar as a 19-year-old in 1981.
+Swinburn won the Epsom Derby, Britain's richest horse race, three times over the course of his career, including on the legendary Shergar as a 19-year-old in 1981.

-He also recorded wins at the Oaks, 2,000 Guineas, 1,000 Guineas and the Queen Elizabeth II Stakes.
+He also recorded wins at the Epsom and Irish Oaks, 2,000 Guineas, 1,000 Guineas and the Queen Elizabeth II Stakes.

 Swinburn's other Derby wins came on Shahrastani in 1986 and Lammtarra in 1995 while international success was marked up at the likes of the Prix de l'Arc de Triomphe in France, the EP Taylor Stakes in Canada and the Breeders Cup Turf in the US.